python-lapidary/lapidary-render/docs/json-schema.md

 ## Conflicting schemas

 1. There are many ways of declaring schemas that no value could validate.
-Such schemas aren't invalid, but the part describing a single type the the keywords apply to, must be discarded.
+Such schemas aren't invalid, but the part describing a single type the keywords apply to, must be discarded.

         minimum: 20
         maximum: 10